-Advanced Manufacturing Concepts American Sign Language Automotive Concepts Building Construction Trades Commercial Art Educational Interpreter Training Electrical Concepts Electronic Concepts Emergency Medical Training Gerontology Graphic Communications Interior Decorating Legal Assisting Manufacturing Leadership Medical Terminology Metal Processing Microcomputer Software Motorsports Management (offered with Patrick Henry Community College) Network Technology Networking with CISCO Nurse Aide PC Upgrade and Repair Pharmacy Technician Programming Real Estate Abstracting Sheet Metal Layout and Installation Web Site Design Welding
+Advanced Manufacturing Concepts Advanced Nurse Aide Advanced Phlebotomy American Sign Language Automotive Concepts Buil ding Construction Trades Commercial Art Educational Interpreter Training Electrical Concepts Electronic Concepts Emergency Medical Training Ger ontology Graphic Communications Interior Decorating Legal Assisting Mamufacturing Leadership Medical Coding

+Medical Terminology Medical Transcription Metal Processing Microcomputer Software Motorsports Management Network Technology Networking with CISCO Nurse Aide PC Upgrade and Repair Pharmacy Technician Phlebotomy Programming Real Estate Abstracting Sheet Metal Layout and Installation Web Site Design Welding

-Length: Variable for part-time students.
-The options available represent the equivalent of one or more semesters of full-time community college work.
+Len gth: Variable for part-time students.
+The options available represent the equivalent of one or more sem esters of full-time community college work.

-Purpose: A significant percentage of the student population served by the community college are parttime students ordinarily taking courses offered during the evening hours.
-Many students seek post-secondary programs of study that are less than the conventional one- or two-year programs designed primarily for the College's full-time student population.
+Purpose: A significant percentage of the student population served by the community college are part-time students ordinarily taking courses offered during the evening hours.
+Many students seek post-secondary programs of study that are less than the conventional one- or two-year programs design ed primarily for the College's full-time student population.
 Many occupational, industrial, or student interest content areas within the DCC region do not typically require pre-service or in-service post-secondary preparation extending to one- and two-years of full-time studies.
-The Career Studies Certificate Program is a response to the non-conventional short-term program of study needs of many students within the College's region.
+The Career Studies Certificate Program is a response to the non-conventional short-term program of study needs of many stud ents within the College's region.

 The programs are designed as a series of specialized program options.
 These options represent a variety of career and academic interest course areas.
 They are intended to represent the minimum amount of college coursework considered representative of these fields of study.
 Each of the program options is designed as a distinct "mini-curriculum" to meet minimum vocational skills.
+Typically, the credits in the Career Studies programs are less than the one-year Certificate programs (ie., less than 30 semester hours).